-ounded by a Physical Therapist, Stedi is reimagining how people are capable of moving through serious injury and chronic need.
-Everything we do is for those determined to move.
-We’re doing this by building thoughtfully designed devices that are simple to use, beautiful to look at and address the core of user, caregiver and medical professional challenges.
+ounded by a Physical Therapist, Stedi is reimagining mobility by developing a disruptive generation of mobility devices, built to optimize movement for the injured, disabled and aging populations.
+We’re doing this with thoughtfully designed devices that are simple to use, beautiful to look at and address the core of user, caregiver and medical professional challenges.
 Our flagship product, StediStep, is an award winning concept design approaching final development.
 Patents Pending.

 Stedi is a proud member of the MATTER community, connecting and collaborating to advance innovations in healthcare.

 Our hidden device stabilizing technology, the Reaction Stabilizer, helps keep the user and the device stable during mobility.